Articles | Volume 25, issue 2

 Short summary

-Hydrological hybrid models merge the performance of deep learning methods with the interpretability of process-based models.
-One hybrid approach is the dynamic parameterization of conceptual models using LSTM networks.
-We explored this method to evaluate if the flexibility given by LSTM overwrites the interpretability of the process-based part.
-We showed that if a well-tested model architecture is combined with an LSTM, the latter can learn to operate the process-based model consistently.
+Hydrological hybrid models promise to merge the performance of deep learning methods with the interpretability of process-based models.
+One hybrid approach is the dynamic parameterization of conceptual models using long short-term memory (LSTM) networks.
+We explored this method to evaluate the effect of the flexibility given by LSTMs on the process-based part.

 Uwe Ehret and Pankaj Dey